parlance-zz/g-diffuser-bot/inputs/README.md

-- This folder is used for saved input images and argument files
+- This folder is used for saved input images, argument files, and g-diffuser cli scripts